-During Project construction, minor and temporary impacts to existing utilities and/or CI may occur where they will be crossed or paralleled by the Project.
-CI consists of electric, gas, telecommunication, water, wastewater, sewer, and steam infrastructure, appurtenant facilities, and associated equipment, whether above ground, below ground, or submerged that are located within the Construction Zone approved in this EM&CP.
+During Project construction, minor and temporary impacts to existing utilities and/or co-located infrastructure (CI) may occur where they will be crossed or paralleled by the Project.
+CI consists of electric, gas, telecommunication, water, sanitary and storm sewers, and steam infrastructure, appurtenant facilities, and associated equipment, whether above ground, below ground, or submerged that are located within the Construction Zone approved in this EM&CP.
 (CC27abc).